What is an Apartment Complex in NYC?

 One Brooklyn Bridge Park is located in Brooklyn’s DUMBO (Down Under the Manhattan Bridge Overpass) neighborhood.

-DUMBO was once a sprawling industrial wasteland and Jehovah’s Witness outpost by day (they owned much of the property there) and seedy hotbed of illicit activity by sundown.
+DUMBO was once a sprawling industrial wasteland and Jehovah’s Witness outpost by day (they owned much of the property there) and a seedy hotbed of illicit activity by sundown.

 Today it’s the home of coveted waterfront property and boasts everything from activities like soccer, basketball, kayaking, and open-air movie screenings, to glossy shops and restaurants.